16-Year-Old Quamir Mitchell Gunned Down In Southwest Philadelphia Weeks Before High School Graduation

 PHILADELPHIA (CBS) — A community is coming together, demanding an end to the violence after the deadly shooting of a 16-year-old boy in Southwest Philadelphia Thursday night.
 This public safety walk is in response to last night’s double shooting.

-One of the latest victims to die in the city’s gun violence epidemic is a teenager who was set to graduate high school in the next few weeks.READ MORE: Tax Refunds Delayed As Filing Deadline Draws Near
+One of the latest victims to die in the city’s gun violence epidemic is a teenager who was set to graduate high school in the next few weeks.READ MORE: Many Americans Looking To Travel Again This Summer, But What Will That Look Like?

 City Councilman Kenyatta Johnson joined forces with the 12th police district captain and members from the community for an emergency Peace Not Guns Public Safety Walk to address last night’s deadly double shooting.